hackutd/hackutd-tech-guide/docs/Workshops/Advanced Styling/index.md

 ![Styling4](/img/advancedstyling/Styling4.png)

+### Continuity
+Continuity is about making it easy for the user to use your site.
+Follow styling standards like using a house icon to go home.
+You can find icons at https://react-icons.github.io/react-icons/ <br/><br/>
+Use cohesive colors that match your brand / message, and use these colors throughout your website.

+Be sure to section and group like items together to create uniform sections.

 ### Color Palettes
 Color palettes give your website character and a cohesiveness that is appealing to users.
 It is recommended to use 3 colors: